setns

 DESCRIPTION

-The fd argument is a file descriptor referring to one of the namespace
+o a file descriptor referring to one of the magic links in a

-posed by the nstype argument.
+any constraints imposed by the nstype argument.
+In this usage, each

 The nstype argument specifies which type of namespace the calling